kahshiuhtang/orcanet-go/README.md

 }
 ```

 3. Route /uploadFile is a POST route.
 This will move a local file, from anywhere on the computer, into the <i>files</i> directory.
+You should give the absolute path, or a path that is relative to the root directory of the peer node folder.

 REQUEST BODY:
 ```json